You want a ghostwriter to pen a memoir that reflects your thoughts and feelings, life story, and philosophy.

 Together, we can look at these writers’ styles and find aspects of them to incorporate into your memoir, combining different elements to create a style that’s all your own.

-As a biographer, the memoir-writing style I typically use is called “narrative nonfiction.”
+As a ghostwriter or co-writer, the memoir-writing style I typically use is called “narrative nonfiction.”
 That means your memoir features the suspense, interesting characters, and complex plot elements of a novel, yet it’s telling a true story—the story of your life.

 What style to do you have in mind?